AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2021-07-03-eleventy-the-good-the-bad-and-the-possum/index.md

 {% endraw %}

 {% aside %}
-Check out this article for more examples: [A Set of Useful 11ty Filters](/blog/useful-11ty-filters/).
+Check out this article I wrote for more examples: [A Set of Useful 11ty Filters](/blog/useful-11ty-filters/).
 {% endaside %}

 #### JavaScript Data Files

 You can define global site data statically using YAML or JSON, and this works well for most cases.
 However, there are certain situations where you want to populate your site with dynamic data at build time, like from an API.
-Maybe you want to display stats from your GitHub profile, or maybe you're sourcing your posts from a headless CMS rather than storing them in your repo.
+Maybe you want to display stats from your GitHub profile, or maybe you're sourcing your posts from a headless content management system (CMS) rather than storing them in your repo.

-For those dynamic use cases, 11ty allows you to define data files using JavaScript.
-Just stick a JavaScript file in your data directory and export whatever you want from that module; 11ty will handle the rest.
+Eleventy's JavaScript data files are perfect for those dynamic use cases—just stick a JavaScript file in your data directory and export whatever you want from that module, and 11ty will handle the rest.
 For example, you could export an object for static data:

 ```js {data-file="src/_data/site.js"}
 module.exports = {